 The Egyptian government’s counter-terrorism campaign has resulted in a significant reduction in the number of terrorist attacks on the Egyptian mainland since January 2015.

-In recent years, Egyptian security forces have dealt with two terrorist attacks on tourist locations, in Luxor in June 2015 and in Hurghada in January 2016, without loss of life.
+In recent years, Egyptian security forces have dealt with 3 terrorist attacks on tourist locations.
+On 14 July 2017, 2 foreign tourists were killed and several others injured following a knife attack at beach resorts in Hurghada.
+The attacker was arrested and Egyptian authorities are carrying out investigations.
+Attacks also took place in Luxor in June 2015 and in Hurghada in January 2016, without loss of life.

 Daesh-Sinai (formerly known as Ansar Bayt al-Maqdis (ABM)) is the most active terrorist group in Egypt.
 In November 2014, ABM announced they had pledged allegiance to Daesh (formerly referred to as ISIL).

 Most Daesh-Sinai attacks have targeted government and security forces, but foreigners have also been targeted.
 Their main area of operations is northern Sinai, but the group has claimed responsibility for attacks in other areas including South Sinai, Cairo, the western desert and Nile delta cities.